Sarada Devi: Last days

 The shrine of Sarada Devi at Belur Math.

 Sarada Devi spent her final years moving back and forth between Jayrambati and Calcutta.
 In January 1919, Sarada Devi went to Jayrambati and stayed there for over a year.
 For the next five months, she continued to suffer.
 Shortly before her death, she gave the last advice to the grief-stricken devotees, "But I tell you one thing—if you want peace of mind, do not find fault with others.
 Rather, see your own faults.
 Learn to make the whole world your own.
 No one is a stranger, my child: this whole world is your own!"
 This is considered as her last message to the world.

-She died at 1.30 am on Tuesday the 20 July 1920 at Mayer Badi (in the first floor of the Shrine Room), Kolkata.
-Her body was cremated at the Belur Math, opposite side of River Ganga where Ramakrishna's body was cremated at Kashipore, Baranagore, Ratan, Babu ghat.
+She died at 1.30 am on Tuesday, the 20th of July, 1920 at Mayer Badi (the first floor of the Shrine Room), Kolkata.
+Her body was cremated at Belur Math, on the opposite bank of River Ganga where Ramakrishna's body was cremated at Kashipore, Baranagore, Babu ghat.
 The place where she was cremated is now known as Holy Mother's ghat at Belur Math.
 Today a temple stands at that spot.